WagnerLisaK/Credi_Risk_Analysis/README.md

 The classifiers performed better, but neither had a high level of accuracy when predicting high credit risk.

-The best at predicting high credit risk was teh Easy Ensemble AdaBoost Classifier.
+The best at predicting high credit risk was the Easy Ensemble AdaBoost Classifier.
 The overall accuracy score was 0.93, but the F1 score was still low at 0.16.

 I would recommend one or more of the following moving forward:
 1. Gathering more data to increase the size of the dataset;